Babacar29/certification-exercises/README.md

   3. [Create a table in the Hive metastore using the Avro file format and an external schema file](#iii-create-a-table-in-the-hive-metastore-using-the-avro-file-format-and-an-external-schema-file)
   4. [Improve query performance by creating partitioned tables in the Hive metastore](#iv-improve-query-performance-by-creating-partitioned-tables-in-the-hive-metastore)
   5. [Evolve an Avro schema by changing JSON files](#v-evolve-an-avro-schema-by-changing-json-files)

+## 0. Introduction

+In this page you can find a summary of the theory focused on the required skills of CCA Spark and Hadoop Developer Certification.

+For more information visit the following link: http://www.cloudera.com/training/certification/cca-spark.html

 ## 1. Data Ingest